Pulling the Garbage Goalie The KL Press and the Last Days

 And secondly, the very mention of the Adams Mine made

 Toronto politicians and media wince.
-The planned use
+The planned use of the

 water-logged pits as a dump had resulted in the most